onlu-gh/vsc-jetbrains-diff/README.md

 This command is also available in the [editor title context menu](#usage-with-editor-title-context-menu).

 ## Select for JetBrains compare
-Set the current selected file as the first file for the comparison (left side in JetBrains).
+Set the current selected file as the first file for the comparison (left side in JetBrains diff tool).

 This command is also available in the [file list](#usage-with-file-list-also-folder-comparison-possible) (only if one element is selected) and the [editor title context menu](#usage-with-editor-title-context-menu).

 ![Compare file to compare to from file list](images/select_for_compare.png)

 ## Compare with selected for JetBrains compare
-Compare the current file (right side in JetBrains) with the file selected before by '*Select for JetBrains compare*'.
+Compare the current file (right side in JetBrains diff tool) with the file selected before by '*Select for JetBrains compare*'.

 This command is also available in the [file list](#usage-with-file-list-also-folder-comparison-possible) (only if one element is selected and an element for JetBrains compare is selected before) and the [editor title context menu](#usage-with-editor-title-context-menu).